ralna/GALAHAD/doc/Julia/rst-dir/dgo_functions.rst

 	*
 		- eval_status

-		- is a scalar variable of type int, that is used to indicate if objective function/gradient/Hessian values can be provided (see above)
+		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- f

-		- is a scalar variable pointer of type double, that holds the value of the objective function.
+		- is a scalar variable pointer of type T that holds the value of the objective function.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- H_val

-		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.

 	*
 		- u

-		- is a one-dimensional array of size n and type double, that is used for reverse communication (see above for details)
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see above for details)

 	*
 		- v

-		- is a one-dimensional array of size n and type double, that is used for reverse communication (see above for details)
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see above for details)

 .. index:: pair: function; dgo_solve_reverse_without_mat
 .. _doxid-galahad__dgo_8h_1a878a7d98d55794fa38f885a5d76aa4f0: